-- A1 Production of preliminary products - A2 Transport to the plant - A3 Production incl. provision of energy, production of packaging as well as auxiliaries and consumables and waste treatment - A4 Transport to site - A5 Installation, product applied into the building during A5 phase operations and packaging disposal.
-The end of life for the packaging material considered is described below: - -Incineration, for materials like plastic and wood.
+- A1 Production of preliminary products

+- A2 Transport to the plant

+- A3 Production incl. provision of energy, production of packaging as well as auxiliaries and consumables and waste treatment

--C1-C2-C3-D
+- A4 Transport to site

+- A5 Installation, product applied into the building during A5 phase operations and packaging disposal.
+This stage considers VOC emissions during the installation phase.
+The declared product does not contain substances in the formulation that directly emit as VOC, but VOCs are generated by a chemical reaction that occurs during this phase.
+The end of life

+for the packaging material considered is described below:

+-Incineration, for materials like plastic and wood. -C1-C2-C3-D

-The building deconstruction (demolition process) takes place in the C1 module which considers energy production and consumption in terms of diesel and all the emissions connected with the fuel-burning process to run the machines.
+The building deconstruction (demolition process) takes place in C1 module which considers energy production and consumption in terms of diesel and all the emissions connected with the fuel-burning process to run the machines.
 After the demolition, the product is transported to the end-of-life processing (C2 module) where all the impacts related to the transport processes are considered.
 For precautionary principle and as a worst-case scenario, thermal treatment is the only end of life scenario considered.
 This is modelled by the incineration process (module C3) where the product ends its life cycle.

 Module D accounts for potential benefits that are beyond the defined system boundaries.
-Credits are generated during the incineration of wastes and related electricity produced that are occurring in the A5 module.
+Credits are generated during the incineration of wastes and related electricity produced that are occurring in A5 module.